 We are committed to supporting programs that promote good environmental stewardship and long-term sustainability and help mitigate the impacts of climate change.
-In 2022, we focused on initiatives to reduce our energy use, carbon footprint, and solid waste through operational efficiencies and collaboration with our customers and supply chain partners.
+In 2023, we continued our focus on initiatives to reduce our energy use, carbon footprint, and solid waste through operational efficiencies and collaboration with our customers and supply chain partners.
 Environmental highlights of our CSR program include:

 - Emissions Reduction and Management.
 Emissions reduction is important to Ichor and our key stakeholders, as determined by our materiality assessment performed in 2021.
-Following that materiality assessment, in 2022, we began developing baselines and plans to drive measurable improvement.
-We also continued to collaborate with our supply chain and logistics partners to maintain a carbonneutral shipping program. - Resource Efficient Operations.
+In 2023, we developed baselines and plans to drive measurable improvement.
+We also continued to collaborate with our supply chain and logistics partners to maintain a carbon-neutral shipping program. - Resource Efficient Operations.
 Across our operations and value chain, we focus on reducing our carbon footprint, solid waste generation, and water consumption.
-We work to reduce our carbon footprint by optimizing our operational energy use, including leveraging LED lighting and right-sizing manufacturing equipment with new, more energy-efficient models.
 We also consistently look for opportunities to improve resource efficiency, waste reduction, and recycling.
 We ensure wastewater generated in our manufacturing processes is treated prior to being discharged back into the system. - Recycling.
 Our recycling program strives to recycle responsibly and reduce the waste of paper products, metals, and slurries used in our manufacturing processes.
-In 2022, we recycled over 50% of our waste output and continued to improve methods to reduce our waste stream through process efficiencies and sound resource management.
+In 2023, we continue to recycle over 50% of our waste output and continued to improve methods to reduce our waste stream through process efficiencies and sound resource management.
 Additionally, we are collaborating with our customers and supply chain to optimize the sustainability of our packaging materials. - Product Responsibility.
 Our products help support our customers' sustainability goals by operating ever-more efficiently, reducing waste, and improving yields.
-Our new product development programs consider product features that continue to reduce energy usage and waste generation, supporting our ongoing collaboration with our customers.
+Our new product development programs consider product features that continue to reduce the material content, waste generation thus reducing overall energy usage, and supporting our ongoing collaboration with our customers.
 In addition, our product lifecycle mapping initiative is paving the way for a more integrated approach to designing our products to minimize the lifetime impact of these products on the environment. - Regulatory Compliance.
 We work to optimize the quality of our products while ensuring we maintain compliance with all environmental regulatory requirements.